Effects of radiative losses on the relativistic jets of high-mass microquasars: Discussion

 \subsection{Wind driving and dynamics}

-Velocity and density profiles in winds shed from hot massive stars in binaries are prone to a large uncertainty, pushing us to choose a grid of fixed wind parameters for the study presented in this paper and make no attempts to model the acceleration of the wind.
-Winds from massive stars are driven by the radiative pressure on free electrons (to about one third of the driving force) as well as the scattering of stellar photons in millions of UV and optical lines.
-This wind driving is expected to be vastly different between super-giants (as in Cygnus X-1) and WR stars (as in Cygnus X-3), in that the winds from the latter type are optically thick in the subsonic acceleration phase whereas it is relatively optically thin in super-giant winds.
+Velocity and density profiles in winds shed from hot massive stars in binaries are prone to a large uncertainty.
+This uncertainty pushed us to choose a grid of fixed wind parameters for the study presented in this paper and to make no attempts to model the acceleration of the wind.
+Winds from massive stars are driven by the radiative pressure on free electrons (to about one-third of the driving force) as well as the scattering of stellar photons in millions of UV and optical lines.
+This wind driving is expected to be vastly different in supergiants (as in Cygnus X-1) and WR stars (as in Cygnus X-3), in that the winds from WR stars are optically thick in the subsonic acceleration phase, whereas they are relatively optically thin in supergiant winds.